 Do both parents have to pay the child's college expenses?

 No. The court cannot require the parents to contribute to college costs.
 However, if you and the other parent agree to be equally responsible for future college costs, that agreement should be part of a court order so that it is enforceable in the future if needed.

 Any resident of Clark County can ask the court for a name change.
 The person must file a petition with the court listing the current name, the new name desired, and the reason the name change is requested.
 If you have been convicted of a felony, you must disclose this in the forms and you must submit a set of fingerprints to the Court with the name change forms.
 Most proposed adult name changes must be published one time in a newspaper in Clark County before the court can approve a name change.

 Do I really have to put a notice in a newspaper?

 Usually.
-Publication of your new proposed name is generally required for all name changes.
+Publication of your new proposed name is generally required for all adult name changes.

 If you are changing your name to match your gender identity, you do not need to publish a notice.
 In other very rare cases, a judge may waive the publication requirement if doing so would put your safety at risk.

 Child name changes are only published if the other parent cannot be found to be notified of the proposed name change.

 What if I have been convicted of a felony?